Mega Man: Mega Man Star Force

-A follow-up to the Mega Man Battle Network series and released on the Nintendo DS, Star Forces launch commemorated the 20th anniversary of the Mega Man franchise.
-The Star Force games are very similar to the Battle Network games, and also takes place roughly 200 years later in the timeline.
-Network technology has progressed with electromagnetic wave technology to connect the world via radio waves.
-The series stars a timid boy named Geo Stelar and an extraterrestrial EM-wave being named Omega-Xis who can merge into an EM-Human known as "Mega Man," allowing the player to explore both the real world and the EM-world.
-Although each game has a different set of antagonists, they are usually EM-beings that are able to merge with humans to create new threats.
-The gameplay is very similar to the Battle Network series with an over-the-shoulder battle system and more simplified collectible card game elements, as well as faster-paced battle mechanics.
-An anime based on this series began airing on TV Tokyo in October 2006 for 76 episodes.
+A follow-up to the Mega Man Battle Network series and released on the Nintendo DS, The Star Force series' marks the 20th anniversary of the Mega Man franchise.
+Star Force takes place roughly 200 years after the events of Battle Network, where network technology has progressed with electromagnetic wave technology to connect the world via radio waves.
+The series follows a boy named Geo Stelar, who lost his father after a space incident, and Omega-Xis, an extraterrestrial EM-wave fugitive arriving on Earth.
+The two transform into an EM-Human being known as "Mega Man," and as they explore both the real world and the EM-world, they face off against malicious EM-beings like Omega-Xis merging with other humans for their malicious intentions.